jramosss/cifraclub-list-to-pdf-all-langs/README.md

 I will be documentating my journey in this repository, so expect big things.

+## Project idea

+If you are a musician, you probably know the website [Cifraclub](https://www.cifraclub.com/).
+It is a great website to find chords and tabs for your favorite songs.
+However, if you want to have all your songs in one place, you'll have to go through the process of downloading every song individually.
+This can be a very time-consuming process.
+This is why I created this script.
+It will download all songs from your list and save them in a PDF file.

+Base project structure is simple
+- A scraper that fetchs the list url, returns a list of songs, and *parallelly* fetchs the song page and returns the song content
+- A util to gather the html and apply styles
+- A pdf parser file that takes the generated html to create a pdf file
+- A benchmark file that runs the docker container and measures the time it takes to run the script

+## Research

+Inside every language folder there is a readme with my opinion and conclussions about the language.

 ## Performance comparision between languages

 ![Comparision between languages](./comparision.png)